 You must get a visa or tourist card before you arrive

 Most travellers visiting Cuba will need to obtain a visa or tourist card before they travel which must be purchased and collected before boarding their flight to Havana.
 This can be done from the Cuban Embassy in your home country, by post or sometimes through an airline or travel agency.
 It is vital that you check you have received the correct documentation before travel to ensure you aren’t refused entry onto the plane or into Cuba.
 Visas are tourist cards are required for all travellers (unless you are a citizen of one of the few exempt countries), regardless of age.
+Check here the requirements for the Cuba Visa for Indians.

 You may also be asked for proof of return travel to your home country or onward destination, proof of medical insurance, proof of financial solvency (usually at least US$50 per day) and possibly also at least two months validity on your passport from your date of arrival.